great-expectations/great_expectations/docs/tutorials/getting-started/check-out-data-docs.md

 ---
-title: How to use up data docs
+title: How to use data docs
 ---

 ![minimap](minimap.png)